polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     -  Replication: **Locally-redundant storage (LRS)**

-1. Click **Review + create** and then **Create**.
+1.  select **Review + create** and then **Create**.
 Wait until the storage account is provisioned.

-1. In the hub menu, click **Resource groups**.
+1. In the hub menu, select **Resource groups**.

-1. On the Resource Groups blade in the list of resource groups, click **marketplace-pkgs-RG**.
+1. On the Resource Groups blade in the list of resource groups, select **marketplace-pkgs-RG**.

-1. On the marketplace-pkgs-RG blade, click the entry representing the newly created storage account.
+1. On the marketplace-pkgs-RG blade, select the entry representing the newly created storage account.

-1. On the storage account blade, click **Blobs**.
+1. On the storage account blade, select **Blobs**.

-1. On the Blob service blade, click **+ Container**.
+1. On the Blob service blade, select **+ Container**.

 1. In the Name textbox, type **packages** and in the **Access type** drop down list, select **Blob (anonymous read access for blobs only)**

-1. In the list of containers, click **packages**.
+1. In the list of containers, select **packages**.

-1. On the packages blade, click **Upload**.
+1. On the packages blade, select **Upload**.

-1. On the upload blob blade, click the folder icon next to the **Select a file** text box.
+1. On the upload blob blade, select the folder icon next to the **Select a file** text box.

-1. In the Choose File to Upload text box, navigate to the location containing the package that you noted in the previous task, click the **Contoso.ContosoWebApp.1.0.0.azpkg** file and click **Open**.
+1. In the Choose File to Upload text box, navigate to the location containing the package that you noted in the previous task, select the **Contoso.ContosoWebApp.1.0.0.azpkg** file and select **Open**.

     ![In the Azure Stack Admin portal, the Upload blob pane shows the Contoso.ContosoWebApp.1.0.0.azpkg file to be uploaded.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image5.png)

-1. Back on the Upload blob blade, click **Upload**.
+1. Back on the Upload blob blade, select **Upload**.

     > **Note:** Subsequent steps require Azure Stack PowerShell and tools installed.
 This was performed as part of **Azure Stack Before the Hands-on Lab setup guide**)